GameNarrative101/Thunder-Child/README.md

 # Thunder Child
 Thunder Child is an isometric, turn-based RPG mech fighter made in Unity.
 The player manages 3 resources: shield (or health); power, which is generated every turn; and heat, which is generated when power is spent.
 Remember to use your *Heat Sink* or you'll overheat and die!
 Otherwise, use weapons like the *Laser Minigun* or *Falconnet Cannon* to fight while you find, secure, and extract the Prometheus Core.
+[Miro Board documenting ideation and design](https://miro.com/app/board/uXjVJLD1NOA=/?share_link_id=679916103747)

 https://github.com/user-attachments/assets/2e66aa6b-82da-4b08-81b5-43efca26f733